BoXiao123/Machine-Learning-and-Data-Mining-Practice/readme.md

 This repository is mainly about machine learning and data mining
 ====
-This repository includes four main parts
+This repository includes four main parts'

 	An example of data mining of Diabetes dataset
 	An example of using keras for kaggle otto classification An example of using MXNET for kaggle dog competition An example of using Sk-learn SVM classifier

 The first practice is the Diabetes 130-US hospitals for years 1999-2008 Data-Set
 ----